kgrillaert/preterm_birth/README.md

 ***Lifestyle model:*** The Lifestyle model was trained on a dataset of 8771 births between the years 2011 and 2022.
 Features explored included drinking, smoking, drug use, body mass index, diabetes, and mental health.
 We used a logistic regression with class weights to prioritize prediction of preterm birth.

-For both models, we used the package [Fairness AI 360](https://aif360.res.ibm.com/) to ensure that our model predictions performed equally well across protected classes (race and ethnicity).
+For both models, we used the package [AI Fairness 360](https://aif360.res.ibm.com/) to ensure that our model predictions performed equally well across protected classes (race and ethnicity).

 # Data Access